KesslerCascade/XTurbTester/README.md

 # XTurbTester
 ![turbfunction](https://user-images.githubusercontent.com/117657415/200605854-22c64373-8801-4993-953a-1b41dc83e4db.png)

-This program was written as a quick and dirty way to test the fire rate of turbo controllers.
-It supports controllers that use the XInput API such as XBox and compatible  controllers, and also is capable of using raw input to read non-XInput controllers that support the HID standard (most USB and Bluetooth gamepads).
+This program tests the fire rate of turbo controllers.

+It supports controllers that use the XInput API such as XBox and compatible controllers.
+It is also capable of using raw input to read non-XInput controllers that support the HID standard (most USB and Bluetooth gamepads).

 ## Usage
-Simply make sure the controller you want to measure is selected from the drop-down and start pressing buttons.
+Simply make sure the controller you want to measure is selected from the drop-down list and start mashing buttons!

 By default the first connected controller is selected.
-The Refresh button can be used to rescan the list if the hardware configuration is changed by plugging in or connecting a device.
+The **Refresh** button can be used to rescan for devices, which is useful if you plug in or connect a controller after the program is running.

 ## Readouts
 | Name       | Description          |